-If the floors in your home are sagging, it’s hard to miss the effects.
+If the floors in your home are sagging, especially if you have hardwood floors, it’s hard to miss the effects.
 Uneven and sagging floors tend to slope and bow, sometimes so much that they become uncomfortable and awkward to walk or sit on.
 This can be unsightly, but it can also pose a danger to individuals with physical disabilities — particularly the elderly and frail or the very young.

 Sagging floor issues develop with all types of foundations, meaning it is crucial to learn their causes to avoid costly damages.
 This guide will look at seven major causes of uneven floors, how to fix them, and why it’s important to do so as soon as possible.